Mariusthvdb/custom-ui/README.md

 ## No more States, Lovelace it is
-Note that this adapted version still holds all options of the original custom-ui.
+Note that this adapted version doesn't hold all options of the original custom-ui.
 Since that was designed for Home Assistant States, and we now live Lovelace, many of these options are no longer supported or used.
-I haven't yet streamlined the add-on to cut out these, as I am not sure whether Lovelace won't ever bring these back.
+These are now 'carved out.
 'Per entity theming' for one was a major feature now defunct.
 As are all other features specifically used in the state-cards.
 Like `show_last_changed`.
 We all know how to do that easily in Lovelace now.
-(Note some 'old' functionality can still be seen in the 'more-info' popups.)

 For a still valid explanation of the JavaScript templating custom-ui uses, I best simply point you to the [original docs on the subject](https://github.com/andrey-git/home-assistant-custom-ui/blob/master/docs/templates.md).

 ### More-info
  While you are there, you may have found the [Customizer companion](https://github.com/andrey-git/home-assistant-customizer) too.
 We used that to hide stuff from the `more-info` windows.
 This was useful, because we could also hide the templates we set in custom-ui.
 However, current Lovelace has changed the effect of customizer, which stopped customizer from working, resulting in:

 ![more-info](https://github.com/Mariusthvdb/custom-ui/blob/master/templates-in-more-info.png)